 The Connection Between Weight Loss and Exercise

 Most of us have been there in some capacity during our lifetime.
-You hit a point, where you look in the mirror and wonder how those extra pounds snuck onto your body.
+You hit a point, where you look in the mirror and wonder how those extra pounds sneak up on you.
 Then in the back of your mind, a little voice starts to tell you ” You need to lose weight, better start hitting the gym and look for a new diet”.